-- mode [{str}] Specify the image's color format; default is RGB.
-Possible modes can be found at: https://pillow.readthedocs.io/en/stable/handbook/concepts.html#modes - format [{str, None}] Optional format override.
+- mode [{str, None}] Specify the image's color format.
+If None (default), the mode is inferred from the array's shape and dtype.
+Possible modes can be found at: https://pillow.readthedocs. io/en/stable/handbook/concepts.html#modes - format [{str, None}] Optional format override.
 If omitted, the format to use is determined from the filename extension.
 If a file object was used instead of a filename, this parameter must always be used. - kwargs [...]
 Extra arguments to pass to pillow.
 If a writer doesn't recognise an option, it is silently ignored.
 The available options are described in pillow's image format documentation for each writer.